For Men: Healthcare Providers Are Good for Your Health

 Tips for partners

 For men, it’s time to consider showing strength, wisdom, and leadership in a new way.
 When tempted to delay a medical visit, think about your value as a provider and role model.
-Taking care of yourself enables you to take care of those who mean the most to you.
+Taking care of yourself helps you to take care of those who mean the most to you.